 There are four “hallmark” symptoms of Meniere’s disease.
-Many people exhibit all four symptoms during active flare-up of their Meniere’s disease; however, this is not the case for everyone.
+Many people exhibit all four symptoms during active flare-ups of their Meniere’s disease; however, this is not the case for everyone.

-- Aural fullness: Typically, prior to an onset of vertigo, the patient may experience a plugged or “full” sensation in the affected ear.
+- Aural Fullness: Typically, before the onset of vertigo, the patient may experience a plugged or “full” sensation in the affected ear.

 Labyrinthitis & Vestibular Neuritis

 Labyrinthitis and vestibular neuritis are disorders resulting from an infection that inflames the inner ear or the vestibulocochlear nerve (the eighth cranial nerve), which connects the inner ear to the brain.
 Vertigo, dizziness, and difficulties with balance or hearing may result.